husnainmughalpk/hello-world/README.md

-# hello-world
+# Hello World 🌍
-My first GitHub test repository
+This is my first GitHub repository.
+Learning Git and GitHub basics!